Installing the OSDF Origin¶

 In this case, you must manually tell the origin services which FQDN to use for topology lookups.

-- Create the file
+Create the file

 with the following contents:[Service] Environment=ORIGIN_FQDN=<Topology-registered FQDN>

-Managing the Origin Service¶
+Managing the Origin Services¶

 Service name | Notes |